Selecting images (zooming in, stepping forward, and filtering)

 Only thumbnails of the images that match the filtering conditions are displayed.

-• A Rating
+• A Filter

 Select the rating (number of star marks), model name, or lens name that you want to use for filtering.
 You can cancel the filter by selecting [Do not filter].